wangkuiyi/goplus/README.md

 ===> errors stack:
 main.add("10", "abc")
     /Users/xsw/goplus/tutorial/15-ErrWrap/err_wrap.gop:6 strconv.Atoi(y)?

 addSafe("10", "abc"): 10
 ```

-Compared to corresponding Go code, It is clear and more readable.
+Compared to the corresponding Go code, It is more clear and readable.

 And the most interesting thing is, the return error contains the full error stack.
 When we got an error, it is very easy to position what the root cause is.